 The 2019 Joseph Phelps Insignia is 93% Cabernet Sauvignon, 5% Petit Verdot and 2% Malbec.
 This is the first ever vintage to include some grapes from the Phelps owned El Venadito Vineyard in Napa Valley’s Oak Knoll District.
 This wine is deep ruby and opaque in the glass; the bouquet is ripe fruited and reveals aromas of dark cherry, plum, hints of vanilla and mocha, a quick scent of jerky tack, and a lingering sweet tobacco spice.
 The fruit dominates this bottling both on the bouquet and the palate.
 This wine offers flavors of dark cherry, blackberry and boysenberry.
 Its texture is somewhat creamy with well-integrated, supple and rounded tannins.
 Their presence is distributed across the palate evenly and lingers with a light chewy sensation.
 Sometimes one assumes that flagship wines from iconic Napa Valley wineries will be crafted to be robust bottlings with a heavy grip of tannins.
 This wine is not one of those.
 It does however offer mouth filling richness without crossing into the territory of being opulent.

 The 2011 Joseph Phelps Insignia is a blend of 82% Cabernet Sauvignon, 11% Petit Verdot, 4% Malbec, 2% Merlot and 1% Cabernet Franc.
-This wine is dark ruby in the glass; initially it shows a pleasing slight herbal note on the bouquet which quickly disappears and does not reappear as this wine opens.
-Dark notes, tar, black fig and blackberry show on the layered bouquet.
-The palate boasts a richness of fruit along with plenty of tannins (not overly course in nature) which anchor a very long finish.
+This wine is dark ruby in the glass; initially it shows a pleasing slight herbal note on the bouquet which quickly disappears and does not reappear as this wine evolves further.
+Dark notes are offered including of tar, black fig and blackberry on the layered bouquet.
+The palate boasts a richness of fruit along with plenty of textural grip but not overtly gripping; these and the fruit, anchor and extended finish.
+It will be very interesting to see how this wine, from this vintage in particular, ages over the next 10-15 years.

 The 2008 Joseph Phelps Insignia is a blend of 89% Cabernet Sauvignon, 7% Petit Verdot, and 4% Merlot and was aged for 24 months in new French oak barrels.
 This wine is aging quite well (we tasted 7 years post vintage); the nose shows a sweetness of fruit with subtle notes of chocolate and baking spices.
 The palate is somewhat soft on entry, but quickly gains in complexity – voluptuous if you will.
 The palate is well layered with tannins similar to the 2011 vintage but slightly shorter in length.
 This is a delicious wine.
 With 2012 through 2014 being stellar growing years in Napa Valley collectors will want to look at the Insignia wines from these particular vintages.
 Club members can pre-order futures of Insignia before it is even bottled.